aarav-12/aarav_btech-10785-22/README.md

 Completed

-Tasks are fetched from the backend and rendered based on their status.
+Tasks are fetched from the backend and displayed according to their current status.
-Instead of drag-and-drop, explicit status action buttons are used to move tasks between columns, ensuring clarity and reliable state updates via API calls.
+Instead of implementing drag-and-drop, explicit status action buttons are used to move tasks between columns.
+This ensures predictable behavior and reliable backend updates within the limited scope of the assignment.

-API Endpoints
+API Reference
-Authentication
+Authentication Routes
-Method	Endpoint	Description
+Method	Endpoint	Purpose
-GET	/auth/github	Login via GitHub
+GET	/auth/github	Initiate GitHub login
 GET	/auth/github/callback	OAuth callback
-GET	/auth/logout	Logout
+GET	/auth/logout	Logout user
-Tasks (Protected)
+Task Routes (Protected)
-Method	Endpoint	Description
+Method	Endpoint	Purpose
-GET	/tasks	Get all tasks for logged-in user
+GET	/tasks	Fetch all tasks for logged-in user
 GET	/tasks?status=pending	Filter tasks by status
 POST	/tasks	Create a new task
 PATCH	/tasks/:id/status	Update task status
 DELETE	/tasks/:id	Delete a task
-Backend Setup
+Running the Backend
 cd backend
 npm install
 node server.js

-Server runs at:
+The backend server runs on:

 http://localhost:5000

-Frontend Setup
+Running the Frontend

-Open the frontend directly in the browser:
+Open the frontend directly in your browser:

 frontend/index.html

 Login using GitHub and manage tasks via the Kanban board.

-Environment Variables
+Environment Configuration

-Create a .env file inside the backend/ directory using .env.example.
+Create a .env file inside the backend/ directory using .env.example as a reference.

 GITHUB_CLIENT_ID=
 GITHUB_CLIENT_SECRET=

-Sensitive values are not committed to the repository.
+Sensitive environment values are intentionally excluded from version control.

-Folder Structure
+Project Structure
 backend/
  ├─ server.js
  ├─ .env.example